ShadeLab/PAPER_Dunivin_meta_arsenic/refsoil_analysis/Dunivin_notes.md

       * __Cyanobacteria__: Show a mix of arsB/acr3 and arsC_glut/arsC_thio.
 Favors reduction and efflux over methylation (less than 5%).
 Fewer than 5% show now resistance.
       * __Deinococcus–Thermus__: About 75% test postivie for arsB; 75% for arsC_thio; 25% for no AsRG tested.
 DT therefore favors arsB over acr3 and arsC_thio over arsC_glut.
 Methylation is not favored either.
       * __Euryarchaeota__:  No AsRG found.
       * __Firmicutes__: 75% test positive for arsB; ~70% test positive for arsC_glut and arsC_thio; and 50% test positive for acr3.
 Firmicutes, thus, favor reduction and efflux over methylation but do not prefer glut/thio, arsB/acr3.
 Roughly 5% have no AsRG.
+Some (less than 5%) test positive for arrA
       * __Nitrospirae__: ~30% have arsM, 100% have arsB, 75% have arsC_thio.
 Favors arsB over acr3, and arsC_thio over arsC_glut.
       * __Proteobacteria__: ~30% have arsB and ~30% acr3.
 Roughly 90% have arsC_glut, while ~30% have arsC_thio.
 About 5% have no AsRG and even fewer test positive for arsM.
 Proteobacteria generally favor arsC_glut and favor reduction and efflux over methylation.
-      *
+A small portion have arrA and aioA (the only phylum to have hits to aioA).
+      * __Spirochaetes__: No arsM, less than 5% arsB, ~20% acr3, 30% have none; 30% arsC_glut; 25% arsC_thio.
+      * __Tenericutes__: more than 50% have no AsRG.
+Remaining have arsC_glut and arsB.
+This phylum therefore favors glut over thio and arsB over acr3.
+      * __Thermotogae__: 100% test positive for arsB and under 50% have arsC_thio.
+Prefers arsB over acr3; prefers arsC_thio over arsC_glut.
+Perhaps there is evidence that this phylum mostly encounters arsenite??
+      * __Verrucomicrobia__: 100% have arsC_thio, arsC_glut, and arsM.
+50% have arsB while 100% have acr3.
+This is a very As resistant phylum according to this sample size.